These Qigong exercise forms are my favorite way to start the day.

 8 Brocades Qigong Practice with Mimi

-Mimi does an excellent job explaining these easy movements and connects them to our body and organs in such away it becomes a healing practice as well as an exercise practice.
+Mimi does an excellent job explaining these easy movements and connects them to our body and organs in such a way it becomes a healing practice as well as an exercise practice.

-Mimi presents the eighteen Forms over 35 minutes with a fluid, unbroken movements and visualizations that help us connect more closely to the elements of the natural world and brings us into a more compatible balance with the world around us.
+Mimi presents the eighteen Forms over 35 minutes with fluid, unbroken movements and visualizations that help us connect more closely to the elements of the natural world and brings us into a more compatible balance with the world around us.